What are Targets

 Advocate for a safe, equitable and just criminal legal system for people with disabilities

-In the prison context, the Department of Public Safety continues to house inmates with mental health disabilities in solitary confinement without needed out of cell treatment.
-DPS fails to identify and accommodate thousands of inmates with Intellectual and Developmental Disabilities, leaving them at risk of abuse as well as idled in prison and ill prepared for successful reentry.
-The prison-ADA system fails to identify and accommodate prisoners with disabilities.
-DRNC’s goal is to remedy the ADA system in NC prisons so that inmates with disabilities are no longer discriminated against and are able to access programs and services while in prison and as part of their preparation for successful reentry upon release.
+In the prison context, the Department of Adult Correction continues to house people with mental health disabilities in solitary confinement without needed out of cell treatment.
+DAC fails to identify and accommodate thousands of people with Intellectual and Developmental Disabilities, leaving them at risk of abuse as well as idled in prison and ill prepared for successful reentry.
+The prison-ADA system fails to identify and accommodate people with disabilities.
+DRNC’s goal is to remedy the ADA system in NC prisons so that people with disabilities are no longer discriminated against and can access programs and services while in prison and as part of their preparation for successful reentry upon release.

 Jails are neither designed nor funded to provide mental health treatment, yet with the erosion of public mental health services they have increasingly become de facto mental health facilities.
 The disparities for immigrant individuals with mental health disabilities are even worse.
-Suicides continue to occur at an alarming rate in NC Jails.
-Advocacy is needed to ensure Jail Administrators appropriately respond to an inmate’s mental health needs.
-Sadly, we have learned that Jail Administrators are also failing to protect the increasing numbers of arrestees in crisis due to substance use.
-There are few organizations monitoring conditions in our NC Jails, and DRNC can have a meaningful impact on the quality of care for people with disabilities.
+Suicides continue to occur at an alarming rate in NC jails.
+Advocacy is needed to ensure jail administrators appropriately respond to a person’s mental health needs.
+Sadly, we have learned that jail administrators are also failing to protect the increasing numbers of arrestees in crisis due to substance use.
+There are few organizations monitoring conditions in our NC jails, and DRNC can have a meaningful impact on the quality of care for people with disabilities.

-DRNC has developed innovative, cross-team projects, collaborations and policy advocacy to focus attention on the identification and treatment of people with Traumatic Brain Injury in our criminal system, assisting recently released people in obtaining state identification when they re-join their communities, and the abolition of long-term solitary confinement in NC prisons.
-We continue to monitor all criminal legal related issues to ensure that we efficiently and effectively target our advocacy in the areas where we can be most effective in reforming the most damaging aspects of our criminal legal system when encountered by people with disabilities.
+DRNC has developed innovative, cross-team projects, collaborations, and policy advocacy to focus attention on the identification and treatment of people with Traumatic Brain Injury (TBI) in our criminal system, assisting recently released people in obtaining state identification when they re-join their communities, the right to treatment for opioid use disorder in jails and prison and the abolition of long-term solitary confinement in NC prisons.
+We continue to monitor all criminal system related issues to ensure that we efficiently and effectively target our advocacy in the areas where we can be most effective in reforming the most damaging aspects of our criminal system when encountered by people with disabilities.